PARCE-project/PARCE-1/README.md

 **NOTE: Path to both executables can be provided in the configuration file**

 Scwrl4 can be installed freely after filling a form available in the website to obtain an academic license. **Please verify the permissions to run the program**.
 Gromacs 5.1.4 **(version tested in the protocol)** can be compiled and installed using the source code.
 The scoring functions are provided in the **src** folder and configured to run the analysis.

+**NOTE: An additional open source method to perform the single-point mutations, named FASPR (https://zhanglab.ccmb.med.umich.edu/FASPR/), is available in the code.
+The executable is included within the src folder and is the recommended option in case Scwrl4 cannot be installed.

 The BioPython and additional python modules can be installed directly from the OS repositories.
 An example in Ubuntu 16.04 is: